Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 }
 ~~~~~

-To get shapes, clipping planes, GD&Ts or notes associated with a particular view use the following methods:
+To get shapes, clipping planes, GD\&Ts or notes associated with a particular view use the following methods:
   * *GetRefShapeLabel* - returns a sequence of associated shape labels;
   * *GetRefGDTLabel* - returns a sequence of associated GDT labels;
   * *GetRefClippingPlaneLabel* - returns a sequence of associated clipping plane labels;
   * *GetRefNoteLabel* - returns a sequence of associated note labels;
   * *GetRefAnnotationLabel* - returns a sequence of associated annotated labels.

-And vice versa, to get views that display a particular clipping plane, GD&T or note use the following methods:
+And vice versa, to get views that display a particular clipping plane, GD\&T or note use the following methods:
   * *GetViewLabelsForShape* - returns a sequence of associated view labels for a shape;
-  * *GetViewLabelsForGDT* - returns a sequence of associated view labels for a GD&T;
+  * *GetViewLabelsForGDT* - returns a sequence of associated view labels for a GD\&T;
   * *GetViewLabelsForClippingPlane* - returns a sequence of associated view labels for a clipping plane;
   * *GetViewLabelsForNote* - returns a sequence of associated view labels for a note;
   * *GetViewLabelsForAnnotation* - returns a sequence of associated view labels for an annotated label.

 @subsection occt_xde_2_10 Custom notes

 In an XDE document, custom notes are managed by the class *XCAFDoc_NotesTool*.
 It works basing on the same principles as ShapeTool works with Shapes.
 This tool can be provided on the Main Label or on any sub-label.
 The Property itself is defined as sub-class of *XCAFDoc_Note* abstract class, which is a sub-class of *TDF_Attribute* one.

 Custom notes are stored in a child of the *XCAFDoc_NotesTool* label, at label 0.1.9.1.
 Each note then corresponds to a dedicated label.
 A note may be attached to a document item identified by a label, a sub-shape identified by integer index or an attribute identified by GUID.
 Annotations are stored in a child of the *XCAFDoc_NotesTool* label, at label 0.1.9.2.
 Notes binding is done through *XCAFDoc_GraphNode* attribute.